ecosense-au-dk/karibu-tutorial/helloworld.md

 You may use any technique to serialize and deserialize, like using open source JSON modules, Google protocol buffers, or hand code it all by yourself.
-The `karibu-test` contains test cases that uses a JSON serializer 'org.codehaus.jackson' for inspiration.

 Assuming that you have a decent test suite that validates that your serialization and deserialization works ok, you can move on to the next step.

-* NOTE: MongoDB cannot store objects whose key fields contain '.'
+* NOTE: **MongoDB cannot store objects whose key fields contain '.'
-  (dots).
-Ensure that your serialization does not produce such.
-(Beware for automatic serialization of inner objects as they likely will use dot-notation.) *
+  (dots).** Ensure that your serialization does not produce such.
+(Beware for automatic serialization of inner objects as they likely will use dot-notation.)

 Step 2.
 Client side Karibu objects
 -------------